beazt123/DO-Bot/readme.md

 # Design Odyssey Telegram Chatbot
----
 This is a Telegram chatbot developed to assist in SUTD Design Odyssey's educational programmes.
-It features semi-automated workshop reminnders and also hosts important workshop information.
+It features semi-automated workshop reminders and also hosts important workshop information.

 ## Motivation
----
 This project saw an opportunity space in the mobile platform as a place to communicate with the students, as emails and posters tend not to capture the attention of the students.

 ## API Reference
----
 Language: [Python Release Python 3.7.3 \| Python.org](https://www.python.org/downloads/release/python-373/)

 Python Telegram API: [Python Telegram](https://python-telegram-bot.readthedocs.io/en/stable/)